Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Discussion

-In both the thin disc in Fig. \ref{fig:param-compare} and in Fig. \ref{fig:break-even}, the age-based method produces a line which is approximately linear when the other methods are approximately exponential.
-This is consistent with an age gradient in the discs, which would make the inner parts have a larger fraction of younger stars compared to the outer disc or the other methods.
-This is consistent with the age gradients discussed by \cite{martig_radial_2016}.
-The [Mg/Fe]-age structure in Fig.~\ref{fig:mg-age} shows several interesting properties which are beyond the scope of this paper to investigate, but still worth mentioning.
+The age-based method shows a different result for the $R_{\mathrm{gal}}$-Z shape of the thin disc compared to the other selection methods.
+This can be seen in Fig.~\ref{fig:break-even}, where the curve of the age-based method increases approximately linearly with $ R_{\mathrm{gal}} $, while the other methods are approximately exponential.
+This is consistent with there being an age gradient in the discs, which would make the inner parts have a larger fraction of younger stars than the outer disc.
+This is in line with the age gradients discussed by \cite{martig_radial_2016}.
+The [Mg/Fe]-age structure in Fig.~\ref{fig:mg-age} shows several interesting properties, which are beyond the scope of this paper to investigate but still worth mentioning.
 Most obvious is that the high-$\alpha$ sequence is older than the low-$\alpha$ sequence.
-The low-$\alpha$ sequence also seems to be split in two, with an upper part plateauing at [Mg/Fe] $ \approx 0.12 $ at $ > 3.5 $ Gyr, while the lower one plateaus at [Mg/Fe] $ \approx 0.5 $ at the same age.
-The high-$\alpha$ sequence shows two ``clumps'' of higher density, one at approximately $ 6.5 $ Gyr and the other at approximately $ 9.5 $ Gyr, matching with the red clump and red giants, respectively, and a lower density region with ages $ \lesssim 5 $ Gyr, which match the young $ \alpha $-rich stragglers noted by \cite{haywood_age_2013} and further discussed by \cite{cerqui_stragglers_2023}.
-For this study, we conclude that there is no one vertical line that can be drawn in the plot to separate the high- and low-$\alpha$ sequences with a high degree of purity.
-It does seem to be possible to get a relatively clean sample of thin disc stars this way, by cutting at 5 Gyr, but that will lead to a significantly incomplete sample that is still contaminated with a small population of stragglers.
+The low-$\alpha$ sequence also seems to be split in two, with an upper part plateauing at [Mg/Fe] $ \approx 0.12 $ at $ > 3.5 $\,Gyr, while the lower one plateaus at [Mg/Fe] $ \approx 0.5 $ at the same age.
+The high-$\alpha$ sequence shows two `clumps' of higher density, one at approximately $ 6.5 $ Gyr and the other at approximately $ 9.5 $\,Gyr, which \cite{cerqui_stragglers_2023} associate with stars incorrectly identified as being in the red clump by astroNN.
+There is a lower density region with ages $ \lesssim 5 $\,Gyr, which matches the young $ \alpha $-rich stragglers noted by \cite{haywood_age_2013} and further discussed by \cite{cerqui_stragglers_2023}.
+For this study, we conclude that there is no one vertical line that can be used to separate the high- and low-$\alpha$ sequences with a high degree of purity.
+It seems to be possible to get a relatively clean sample of thin disc stars this way, by cutting at 5\,Gyr, but that will lead to a significantly incomplete sample that is still contaminated with a small population of stragglers.